nursedakarabacak/beginnerpython/README.md

 # beginnerpython
-I tried to reinforce the basic level topics I learned in Python.
+I tried to improve the basic level topics I learned in Python.